Learned Collusion

 \subsection{Q-based learning and equilibrium biases}

 We now investigate the consequence of agents adopting biased policy rules, whereby a player chooses to cooperate whenever

-Obviously, if $b_{i}>0$, this seems conducive to more cooperation for player $i$, but it is not clear that this would be a good policy: in case $Q$-value are good proxies for continuation values, a biased policy can only hurt; and worse, being more cooperative might actually have the drawback of making defection more attractive to one's opponent, hence to generate more joint defections eventually.
-When Q-traps are an issue however, being more lenient may help and foster joint cooperation beneficial to both.
+A choice $b_{i}>0$ seems conducive to more cooperation for player $i$, but it is not clear that this is a good policy: if $Q$-values are good proxies for continuation values, a biased policy can only hurt; but worse, being more cooperative might actually have the drawback of making defection more attractive to one's opponent, hence to generate more joint defections eventually.
+When Q-traps are an issue however, we will find that being more lenient may help and foster joint cooperation beneficial to both.

-We start with our previous example where $x=2.5$ and $y=-0.5$.
-Note that in this example, since $x+y=2$, only CC yields a Pareto superior payoff, so with symmetric strategies, expected gains exactly reflect the extent of joint cooperation.
-We set $\alpha=0.5,\delta=0.95$ and $\varepsilon=0.1$, chosen so that players experience an alternation being all phases (traps, cooperative and disorganized).
+Technically we consider a finite grid of possible biases $b_{i}\in B_{i}$, and assume $b_{i}=\kappa_{i}\varpi$ for $\kappa_{i}\in\{\underline{\kappa },...,\overline{\kappa}\}$, with $\underline{\kappa}\leq0<\overline{\kappa}$, for some fixed increment $\varpi$, which we set at $\varpi=0.02$.\footnote{The relevant magnitude is $\varpi/Q$.
+Since $Q$-values are normalized, and typically equal to $1$ in a long defection phase, each increment corresponds to a 2\% bias.} We choose the size of the increment to limit the number of simulations.
+This forces a particular discretization of the space of biases, but the effect on equilibrium outcomes turns out to be limited.
+A discretization is also justified by the fact that we derive payoffs associated with bias profiles using simulations.
+These simulations only give an approximation of expected payoffs, so performance comparison between two very nearby biases most likely reflect noise rather than true performance.